echofoo/lustre_manual_markdown/02-06-Configuring Lustre Networking (LNet).md

 ### YAML Syntax

-[Network Configuration](ch09s01s14s01.html)[Route Configuration](ch09s01s14s04.html)The `lnetctl` utility can take in a YAML file describing the configuration items that need to be operated on and perform one of the following operations: add, delete or show on the items described there in.
+The `lnetctl` utility can take in a YAML file describing the configuration items that need to be operated on and perform one of the following operations: add, delete or show on the items described there in.

 Net, routing and route YAML blocks are all defined as a YAML sequence, as shown in the following sections.
 The stats YAML block is a YAML object.
 Each sequence item can take a seq_no field.
 This seq_no field is returned in the error block.
 This allows the caller to associate the error with the item that caused the error.
 The `lnetctl`utilty does a best effort at configuring items defined in the YAML file.
 It does not stop processing the file at the first error.